-Kaikoura famous to be one of the best places for whale watching is situated almost 200 km north of Christchurch.
+Kaikoura famous for being one of the best places for whale watching is situated almost 200 km north of Christchurch.
 It's less than three hours drive on Hwy 1.
 Due to the nutrient-rich waters of the 3000 meters deep Kaikoura Canyon, the chance for whales sightings is almost 100 %.
 First, there is an introduction movie and then a short ride by bus to the harbour.
 Take precaution if sea-sickness is an issue for you.
-Due to the speed of the boat and the swell many people struggled.
-You have to stay inside as long as the boat moves forward.
+Due to the speed of the boat and the swell, many people struggled.
+You have to stay inside as long as the vessel moves forward.

 You may see Albatrosses and other seabirds on your whale watching trip.
 Quite often there are common dolphins or huge schools with hundreds of Dusky Dolphins around.
 The boat trip takes roughly 3 hours plus the introduction and bus shuttle.
 Strong winds occur frequently, and it's pretty rough on the boat.
 Wear a rain and windproof jacket; it gets chilly on deck.

 Sperm Whales are present throughout the year.
 It is one of the deepest diving whales more than 1000 meters for their main prey squid.
 They got hunted for the oil in their head used for the smokeless candles production in the 19th century.
 The last one got killed in 1964.
 Nowadays, the entire sea around New Zealand is a protected zone for whales.